 I shrug and nod and awkwardly shake my head all at once.
 Always one to problem-solve, I don't have any answer that's even remotely helpful.
 It's a problem that I feel as a mother, concerned about the growing gap between my children and their food sources.

 We head to the mill to see what happens to the rice after it's harvested.
 I follow the grain from general cleaning machines that toss out anything that isn't sized right all the way to a scanner that takes a photo of every individual grain of rice to sort it.
 At the end of the line, a guy hands me a warm bag.
 It goes into my suitcase, through TSA and eventually lands on my kitchen table.

 My son comes out to greet me in the morning.
 “How was your trip, Mama?
 What did you see?”

-His questions have never weighed quite this heavily on me.
 I pop open the top of his cereal box, as I always do, and linger over the bowl.
 I tell him about all the people and the machines and the company that goes into his breakfast.
 I explain how it comes together, and then I blow up a balloon, rub it on his head and make Rice Krispies hop up from the table.
 This happens due to the transfer of electrons giving the balloon a negative charge and pulling on the positively-charged Rice Krispies.
 I tell him that the whole world is made up of atoms, which are made up of electrons, which persistently transfer between objects that are either negatively or positively-charged.
 I illustrate the concept by showing how two magnets push against each other over by the fridge.

 For a minute I'm afraid that I might be overwhelming him, but he gets it.
 The thing is, when you can trace food to the source, it makes a ton of sense.